commonknowledge/contracts/src/standard-28days.md

 By signing below, the parties indicate that they have, read, understand and agree to the terms and conditions outlined in this contract.

-On behalf of Go Free Range:
+On behalf of Common Knowledge:

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_  Signature